Thin film of a topological insulator as a spin Hall insulator: Model

 If we measure the energy in terms of $v_F^2/r$, then, the chemical potential, the next order correction to the Fermi velocity, and the gap are conveniently characterized by the dimensionless values $r\mu /v_F^2$, $sv_F^2/r^2$, and $r\Delta /v_F^2$, respectively.

-We obtain that the spectrum forms a Dirac cone when the Fermi velocity is large in comparison with the inverse mass term $sv_F^2/r^2>1/3$.
+The spectrum forms a Dirac cone when the inverse mass term is small $sv_F^2/r^2>1/3$.
+In the opposite case, an additional Fermi surface with opposite helicity emerges for some values of chemical potential~\cite{Akzyanov2019}.
 Note, that vanished inverse mass term $r=0$ leads to vanished spin conductivity.

 In general, the spin conductivity can be presented as a sum of three terms~\cite{Yang2006,Kodderitzsch2015}

 where the first two items correspond to a contribution from the states at the Fermi level and the third one from the filled states.
 Here $\alpha$ and $\beta$ denote the in-plane coordinates $x$ and $y$ correspondingly, and $\gamma$ denotes the spin projection.